Alluxio/alluxio/docs/en/operation/Journal.md

 We use the term "journal" to refer to the system of edit logs used to support fault-tolerance.
 The purpose of this documentation is to help Alluxio administrators understand and manage the Alluxio journal.

-## UFS Journal VS Embedded Journal
+## UFS Journal vs Embedded Journal

 The UFS journal simplifies certain aspects of Alluxio operation, but it relies on an external Zookeeper cluster for coordination, and relies on a UFS for persistent storage.